MattLangsenkamp/tangent-s/ARQMATH.md

 After running the `./arqmath-all` script run `./arqmath-eval-task-1`.
 The metrics should then be output in the terminal.
 ### Task2
 After running the `./arqmath-all` script run `./arqmath-eval-task-2`.
 The metrics should then be output in the terminal.
+### Evaluation scripts
+To understand the scripts referenced in `./arqmath-eval-task-1` and `./arqmath-eval-task-2` it is best to just open the files and see how they are used.